 St George International is open for morning lessons on all UK Bank Holidays including Easter Friday and Easter Monday.
 On all such days, the school is open until 12.45 and any afternoon lessons will be made up at other times during your course.

-- The New Year Week course will take place on Tuesday December 27th – Saturday Dec 31st.
+- The New Year Week course - dates to be confirmed

 The first day of your course

 Most courses at St George International can be started on any Monday.

 On your first day, you should aim to arrive by 08.30 for your placement test.

 All students are required to present their passports on their first day.
 You are also required to provide and keep up to date your contact details in London and next of kin contact details in your own country.

 St George International is a UK Border Agency approved education provider and appears on the Register of Sponsors with Sponsor Licence Number 0HV124MN6.
 This means that we are licenced to accept bookings for English language courses and University Foundation courses and provide visa support for candidates who need to apply for a visa in order to study in the UK.